caleblmyers/liri-node-app/README.md

 # Details

-This program utilizes Node.js to run outside of a browser
+This program utilizes Node.js to run outside of a browser.

 In addition, several NPM packages are used: Axios, Dotenv, Node-Spotify-Api, and Moment